Nonlinear Unsteady Vortex-Lattice Vortex-Particle Method with Adaptive Wake Conversion for Rotorcraft Aerodynamics: Case validation

 \subsection{Forward flight case: AH-1G main rotor}

-This section compares the mid-fidelity simulation results for the AH-1G main rotor with flight test data from \cite{Cross1988} and high-fidelity URANS data under forward flight conditions.
+This section evaluates the predictive capability of the mid-fidelity framework under forward flight conditions.
+The AH-1G main rotor test case \cite{Cross1988} is considered as a representative configuration featuring pronounced unsteady aerodynamic loading and BVI phenomena.

-The AH-1G main rotor comprises two rectangular, untapered blades with a linear distribution, using a symmetric airfoil from the Operational Load Survey/Tip Aerodynamics and Acoustics Test (OLS/TAAT).
-The geometric properties of the AH-1G main rotor are summarized in Table.~\ref{table4}.
-The blade motion given by the experiment is expressed as follows: The low-speed case corresponding to test point 2157 was used for this study.
-The rotor operated at an advance ratio of 0.19 and a blade tip Mach number of 0.65, with both pre-cone and shaft angles set to $0.0^\circ$.

-High-fidelity URANS computation of the AH-1G main rotor was performed using the ROSITA solver in an unsteady state approach, as reported by \cite{Fu2023.1}.
-The Chimera grid system of the URANS model consisted of 11.1 million cells, with the same grid topology as the AH-1/OLS case in \cite{Fu2023.1}.
-This computation was run on 360 cores distributed over 9 nodes and took about 2.1 days to complete 5 rotor revolutions.

-In the mid-fidelity analysis, the computational blade model is composed of 8 panels in the chordwise direction and 20 panels in the spanwise direction, identical to the discretization used in the Caradonna-Tung rotor simulations \ref{sec3.2}.
-The 2D viscous database was obtained from the CHAMPS solver, covering an appropriate range of Reynolds numbers ($\mathrm{1.5 \times 10^6 \leq Re \leq 1.5 \times 10^7}$), Mach numbers ($\mathrm{0.01 \leq M \leq 0.8}$), and angles of attack ranging from $-180^\circ$ to $180^\circ$.
-Fig.~\ref{fig11} illustrates the dependence of the lift and drag coefficients on the angle of attack and Mach numbers at a Reynolds number of $1.5 \times 10^7$ for the OLS/TAAT airfoil.
+The rotor geometry is summarized in Table.~\ref{table3}.
+The blade pitch and flapping motions are prescribed by the flight test measurements, as given in Eq.~\eqref{eq12}.
+The low-speed operating condition corresponds to test point 2157, with an advance ratio of 0.19 and a blade tip Mach number of 0.65.
+High-fidelity URANS solutions are obtained using the ROSITA URANS solver \cite{Fu2023.1} on a Chimera grid system comprising 11.1 million cells.
+Each revolution requires approximately 10 hours on 360 cores.
+In the mid-fidelity analysis, the 2D viscous database was obtained from the CHAMPS solver \cite{Parenteau2020}, covering an appropriate range of Reynolds numbers, Mach numbers, and angles of attack.

-Fig.~\ref{fig12} presents the time history of the thrust coefficient predicted by the NL-UVLM-VPM solver and the URANS solution during the forward flight simulation.
-For clarity, only the results from the first ten rotor revolutions are shown.
-After approximately two revolutions, both approaches reach a quasi-periodic state, exhibiting nearly identical amplitudes and phase variations.
-The two curves remain highly overlapped throughout subsequent revolutions, indicating that the present mid-fidelity method successfully reproduces the unsteady aerodynamic response captured by the URANS solver.
+Fig.~\ref{fig10} presents the time history of the integrated thrust coefficient over ten revolutions.
+After approximately two revolutions, both URANS and NL-UVLM-VPM solutions reach a quasi-periodic state with nearly identical amplitudes and phase variations.
+The two predictions remain closely overlapped throughout subsequent revolutions, indicating that the present mid-fidelity method accurately reproduces the unsteady thrust response observed in the URANS simulation under forward-flight conditions.